FLAME University

 Introduction to Finance and Accounting

-The course is aimed at baptizing the students to the vocabularies of accounting theories and practices.
-Beginning with the accounting concepts, introducing the basic tenets in maintaining the books of accounts, the course finally culminates into the preparation of the financial statements like income statement, balance sheet as well as the cash flow statement.
-It also covers the bank reconciliation statement and bills of exchange.
+The course is aimed at baptising the students to the vocabularies of accounting theories and practices.
+Begining with the accounting concepts, introducing the basic tenets in maintaining the books of accounts, the course finally culminates into the preparation of the financial statements like Income statement, Balance Sheet as well as the Cash flow statement.
+It also covers the Bank reconcilation statement and Bills of Exchange

-This course provides a conceptual framework to the students to understand the various dimensions of marketing as a discipline.
+This course provides a conceptual framework to the students to understand the various dimensions of marketing as a disciline.
 It focuses on exploring various aspects of marketing, markets, consumers, their shopping behaviour and motivations.
-It gives broad understanding of the exciting world of shop, shopping and shopper.
+It gives broad understanding of the exciting world of Shop, Shopping and Shopper.

 This course introduces students to entrepreneurship and family businesses.
 It provides an overview on how they come into being, their perspective on the ecosystem, their mindset and how they manage their enterprises.